 The blog has been instrumental in helping me find work as a freelancer.
 It acts as a portfolio of writing for me.
 I have a link to my main business website in the side-bar.
 I have had clients contact me because they liked what they saw here.
 The blog is a way for me to connect with potential clients.

 This doesn’t dictate what is here.
 The blog is a great outlet for me.
-No one is telling me what to write here (unless its a reader with a request).
+No one is telling me what to write here (unless it’s a reader with a request).
 It’s whatever I want to write about at the moment.
-I keep a long list of ideas in Trello and make sure to post here once a week.
+I keep a long list of ideas in Trello and make sure to post here when I can.
 I do schedule them out about a month ahead of time.

 Making Money from the Blog